pluswerk/docker-vm/usage.md

 ### Connect file browser to virtual machine

-The /home/user/projects can be accessed via Windows sharing or SSH.
+The /home/user/projects & /home/user can be accessed via Windows sharing or SSH.
 This will allow you to easily develop an IDE.

-#### SSHFS share - Linux configuration
+#### SSHFS share projects folder - Linux configuration

 Note: If you are running Linux, you don't wan't this virtual machine. ;-)